REASON AND VALUES EXEMPLIFIED IN GENDER

 Hillman touches here a phenomenon that is known but not

-its trivialization into pornography of “dominatrix”, while women
+pornography of “dominatrix”, while women risk losing their

-risk losing their femininity and turning gradually into psychological men.
-The
+femininity and turning gradually into psychological men.
+The story of the

-story of the dominatrix and the famous intellectual was taken up by artists
+dominatrix and the famous intellectual was taken up by artists from the 12th

-from the 12th century onwards.
-Today we swim in the pornography of the Internet
+century onwards.
+Today we swim in the pornography of the Internet and the empty

-the breakdown between man and woman is a deep socio-psychological phenomenon on
+which reveal how the breakdown between man and woman is a deep

 Sexual pathology and diversity